The Element units are Thunderbolt 1 chipset, while Ensemble Thunderbolt and Symphony MkII are Thunderbolt 2 chipset.

 Thunderbolt 2 is an update to the original Thunderbolt specification and takes the original’s two 10 Gbps bi-directional channels and combines them into a single 20 Gbps bi-directional channel.
 The amount of data able to go through a Thunderbolt connection hasn’t increased, but the throughput of a single channel has been doubled.

-Because the Elements are a lower channel count device that only needs 1 lane of bandwidth making them Thunderbolt 2 would have no effect, only cost the user more.
-It would not lower latency, only make the Elements able to pass more channels, which are not present.
+Because the Element Series are a lower channel count device that only needs 1 lane of bandwidth, making them Thunderbolt 2 would have no effect but would make them cost the user more.
+It would not lower latency, only make the Element Series able to pass more channels, which are not present.

 On the Ensemble Thunderbolt and Symphony I/O MkII it is much more important to have Thunderbolt 2, because those units are passing far more channels, up to 64 channels with two Symphony I/O MkII units in multi-unit mode.

-Thus you will find exactly the same roundtrip latency time on Elements as Ensemble Thunderbolt, regardless of Thunderbolt 1 vs 2.
+Thus you will find exactly the same roundtrip latency time on Element as Ensemble Thunderbolt, regardless of Thunderbolt 1 vs 2.